High-profile British phone-hacking trial begins

 The most prominent are Coulson, 45, and Brooks, a close friend of Cameron.
 He attended her wedding in 2009 along with the then-Prime Minister Gordon Brown.

-Brooks, 45, was the first female editor of Murdoch's top-selling Sun paper and had risen to become head of News International, News Corp's British newspaper arm, when the furor over phone-hacking led to her resignation.
+Brooks, 45, was the first female editor of Murdoch's top-selling Sun paper and had risen to become head of News International, News Corp's (NWSA.O) British newspaper arm, when the furore over phone-hacking led to her resignation.

 DISTRACTION FOR GOVERNMENT